jamu544/signal_indicator/README.md

 https://developer.android.com/guide/topics/connectivity/wifi-scan
 You can use the Wi-Fi scanning capabilities provided by the WifiManager API to get a list of Wi-Fi access points that are visible from the device.

+## Sample App

+The app has some simple UI screen and uses.
+This is just an example of what the app does.